 - Generic words are never amenable to trademark protection; hence, “blog” cannot be a trademark for a blog.
 (It can, however, be a trademark for a candy bar, a line of designer pajamas or a new cure for the shuffles.)

-- Descriptive words can become trademarks, if you can convince either the Commissioner of Trademarks (for registering the mark) or a judge (to enforce common law rights or involving litigation over such a registration) that the word or words (if it’s a “word mark” and not, say, a logo or “design mark”) that make up the mark have acquired distinctiveness, otherwise known as secondary meaning.
-That is: Even though they are generally descriptive, the relevant public has come to associate that term with a single source of goods or services, and their use by another would cause a LIKELIHOOD OF CONFUSION.
+- Descriptive words can become trademarks, if you can convince either the Commissioner of Trademarks (for registering the mark) or a judge (to enforce common law rights or involving litigation over such a registration) that the word or words that make up the mark have “acquired distinctiveness,” otherwise known as “secondary meaning.”
+That is: Even though they are generally descriptive, the relevant public has come to associate that term with a single source of goods or services.

 Yeah, right.
 If you want to really get into that part, I wrote all about the topic here.
 Scroll down to page 14, if you must.
 So the the second legal question (not the political question Instapundit and Ed Morrissey focus on) in the Politico situation would be, is there a secondary meaning in Politico as a blog or online publication associated with a single source?
 (My guess would be yes, actually.)
 If so, he passes this test, too.